-If you’re a gym rat, chances are the squat is a part of your regular routine.
+If you’re no stranger to the gym, chances are the squat is a part of your regular routine.
 Not only does this powerful exercise build muscle in your lower body, it strengthens your upper half as well.
-Have you noticed that you’re squatting the same weight for a while now though?
-If you want to up your load, here are seven ways to improve your squat.
+But have you noticed that you’ve been squatting the same weight week after week?
+When it’s time to up you load, here are seven ways to improve your squat.

 1. Start Off on the Right Foot

 Many people play around with their foot position during the squat.
 Some experts will tell you that pointing your toes outward is best, while others say to do what feels natural.
 The truth is though, there’s only one correct foot position for the squat.
 Your feet should be slightly wider than shoulder width apart, with your toes pointed out about 10 degrees, says Andrew Sakhrani, CSCS, a Montreal-based strength coach.
 “It is important to [have your feet] a little further than shoulder-width apart so that the groin muscle is involved as well,” Sakhrani says.
 This position allows you to effectively activate the proper muscles by putting pressure on the outsides of your feet.

 One of the most common issues people have with squatting is known as valgus collapse, or the knees collapsing inwards during the “up” phase of the exercise.
 This is caused by weak glutes.
 “Without sufficient strength in the glutes, muscles may fail and other muscles will try to overcompensate, leading to imbalance and possible injury,” says Sakhrani.
 To strengthen your glutes, try barbell hip thrusts.